Idein/qmkl/README.md

 # QMKL

-**QMKL** is Math Kernel Library for VideoCore IV QPU.
+QMKL is **Math Kernel Library for VideoCore IV QPU**.
-QMKL is **fully compatible with Intel MKL**, except that you need to call initialization function `qmkl_init` at first.
+QMKL is **fully compatible with Intel MKL**, except that you need to include `qmkl.h` in your code.

 ## Requirements